Add, remove & assign phone numbers on demand

 As the pros and cons of having two phones show, while it has some benefits, it can also be costly and impractical.
 What you need is a solution that gives you all the advantages of having two separate numbers but without any of the associated problems.

 What you need is a virtual number.
-With a VoIP (Voice over Internet Protocol) service, you can get convenient access to a second line without a separate data plan or device.
+With a VoIP (Voice over Internet Protocol) service, you can get convenient access to a second phone number without a separate data plan or device.
 All you need is a mobile app and an internet connection to start using two phone numbers on one phone.
 Chalkboard makes this easy.

 1. Cost savings: You don’t have to buy a new device to get a number.
 A VoIP number is merely an application.
 VoIP makes and receives calls over the internet instead of over a traditional landline or cellular network.
 This also means lower calling charges.